Coming soon: The Luminate Musical Rights API

 Metadata

-We require some metadata fields to validate claims and assign them to the correct entities in CONNECT.
+We use the below to validate claims and assign them to the correct entities.

 • Display Title